random-geek/MapEditr/Manual.md

 Arguments:

-- `--node`: Only delete metadata of nodes with the given name.
-If not specified, metadata will be deleted in all matching nodes.
+- `--node`: (Optional) Name of node to delete metadata from.
+If not specified, metadata will be deleted from any node.
-- `--p1, --p2`: Area in which to delete metadata.
+- `--p1, --p2`: (Optional) Area in which to delete metadata.
 If not specified, metadata will be deleted everywhere.
-- `--invert`: Only delete metadata *outside* the given area.
+- `--invert`: If present, delete metadata *outside* the given area.

 ### deleteobjects